Sandpile models: Determinantal formulas and exact computations

-Poghosyan and Priezzhev \cite{PP11} observed that the average height can be rephrased in terms of the LERW.
+Poghosyan and Priezzhev \cite{PP11} observed that the average height can be re\-phrased in terms of the LERW.
 Let \eqnst { \xi = \E [ \text{number of neighbours of $o$ visited by the infinite LERW} ]. } Then the statement $\zeta = 17/8$ is equivalent to $\xi = 5/4$ (this equivalence will be explained below).
 Levine and Peres \cite{LP13} called $\xi$ the \textbf{looping constant of $\Z^2$}, and proved further relations between $\xi$, the number of spanning uni-cycles and the Tutte-polynomial.
 The relations they prove hold in all dimensions $d \ge 2$.

 Kenyon and Wilson \cite{KW11}, and independently, Poghosyan, Priezzhev and Ruelle \cite{PPR11} gave different proofs that $\xi = 5/4$, which in turn gives a rigorous confirmation that the aforementioned integral is exactly $1/2$ and proves the values \eqref{e:p(i)'s}.
-Kenyon and Wilson in fact develop a general method for calculating the probability that the infinite LERW in two dimensions passes through any given vertex or any given oriented edge of $\Z^2$.
-The proof of Poghosyan, Prieezhev and Ruelle proceeds via a connection to monomer-dimer coverings.
-They can reduce the problem of $\xi = 5/4$ to calculating the probabilities of some local events in the monomer-dimer model that can be expressed in terms of finite determinants akin to the calculations in Section \ref{ssec:height-0}.
+A direct evaluation of the integral was given by Caracciolo and Sportiello \cite{CS12}.
+Subsequently, Kassel and Wilson \cite{KW14} gave a more direct proof of the sandpile density.
+Kenyon and Wilson develop a general method for calculating the probability that the infinite LERW in two dimensions passes through any given vertex or any given oriented edge of $\Z^2$.
+In principle, their method can be used to calculate all finite-dimensional marginals of $\nu$.
+The proof of Poghosyan, Priezzhev and Ruelle proceeds via a connection to monomer-dimer coverings.
+They reduce the problem of $\xi = 5/4$ to calculating the probabilities of certain local events in the monomer-dimer model that can be expressed in terms of finite determinants akin to the calculations in Section \ref{ssec:height-0}.